A glance into the future

 Boutique manufacturing = a method used for the custom production of certain products in limited quantities by hand or with a restricted level of automation – Wikipedia

 The boutique factories are equiped with various additive manufacturing machines.
 Additive manufacturing can handle the many variants and complex geometries, a result from design automation and biomimicry.
 The facilities and knowledge within the boutique factory are shared between a plurality of brands and products.
-An eclectic mix of products can be manufactured, e.g. adventure motorcycles, racing bikes, drones and even self driving cars.
-Each brand sells or leases their products direct from the local factory.
+A eclectic mix of products can be manufactured, e.g. adventure motorcycles, racing bikes, drones and even self driving cars.
+Each brand sells their products direct from the local factory.
 Brand feel, vibes and values of each brand is maintained through online sales channels and by using holograms and augmented reality.

 These local boutique factories are cherrished by the local community.
 They offer local employment for both the analytical and hands-on minded.
 The flexible production capabilities make re-manufacturing, upgrading and disassembly easy.
 A perfect fit to the circular economy business model.

 In the past we used to buy and own products.
 Now we are used to pay for a service.
 From furniture, beds to cars.
 You buy the service of sitting on and looking at design chairs, sleeping on the best bed.
 Personal transportation has shifted to (autonomous) cars on subscription.
 A car on demand, when you want it, where you want it.